cshum/imagor/README.md

 - `filters` a pipeline of image filter operations to be applied, see filters section
 - `IMAGE` is the image URI

-Imagor provides utilities for previewing and generating Imagor endpoint URI:
+Imagor provides utilities for previewing and generating Imagor endpoint URI, including the Go [imagorpath](https://github.com/cshum/imagor/tree/master/imagorpath) package and `/params` endpoint:

 #### `GET /params`